rust-lang/book/src/ch19-03-advanced-traits.md

 When we use generic type parameters, we can specify a default concrete type for the generic type.
 This eliminates the need for implementors of the trait to specify a concrete type if the default type works.
-The syntax for specifying a default type for a generic type is `<PlaceholderType=ConcreteType>` when declaring the generic type.
+You specify a default type when declaring a generic type with the `<PlaceholderType=ConcreteType>` syntax.

-A great example of a situation where this technique is useful is with operator overloading. *Operator overloading* is customizing the behavior of an operator (such as `+`) in particular situations.
+A great example of a situation where this technique is useful is with *operator overloading*, in which you customize the behavior of an operator (such as `+`) in particular situations.

 Rust doesn’t allow you to create your own operators or overload arbitrary operators.
 But you can overload the operations and corresponding traits listed